 However, when you resort to deceptive or fraudulent tactics to save on taxes, you run the risk of sizable penalties and even jail.
 Although only a tiny fraction of returns are audited each year, the penalties are not worth the risk.
 These famous tax evasion cases show just how high a price you can pay for this crime.

 Tax Evasion Hall of Fame

 From the famous to the infamous, tax evaders end up paying a high price for their crimes.

-An American entrepreneur, Mr. Anderson made his millions after the breakup of AT&T. He was convicted of the largest tax evasion scam in U.S. history for evading more than $200 million in taxes.
+An American entrepreneur, Walter Anderson made his millions after the breakup of AT&T. He was convicted of the largest tax evasion scam in U.S. history for evading more than $200 million in taxes.
 It is reported that in 1998, he paid $495 in taxes on $67,939 of income.
-The I.R.S. alleges he paid $126 million that year.
-Mr. Anderson was sentenced to nine years.
+The IRS alleged he made at least $126 million that year, hiding the income through offshore corporations.
+Mr. Anderson was sentenced to nine years in prison.

 Richard Hatch “Survivor" Fame

 America was watching as Richard Hatch won $1 million the first year of the reality TV show “Survivor."
 Hatch received a Form 1099-MISC for his winnings from CBS because winnings from contests are taxable.
 However, he failed to pay taxes on his winnings and other earnings from his new celebrity status.
 He was convicted in federal court, receiving a combined prison sentence and fines and fees of more than $300,000.